karrot-dev/karrot-frontend/README.md

 ## Migrations

 Sometimes you will need to create Django migrations.

 ```
 source env/bin/activate
 ./manage.py makemigrations
 ./manage.py migrate
 ```

+In particular, before you launch your backend for the very first time you will need to execute `./manage.py migrate` to initialize your database.

 # Contributing to karrot-backend